I agree with the Irish left mainly on civil liberties

 in fact.

-Sinn Fein - your first political party - not only stood by,
+The IRA - the first political group you joined - not only stood by,

 they actually